-All loans including interest thereon and recovery charges in respect thereof which are found irrecoverable and are certified as bad debts, by the auditor appointed under section 67, shall first be written off against the Bad Debt Fund and the balance, if any, may be written off against the Reserve Fund and the share capital of the multiState Co-operative society.
-All order dues and accumulated losses or any other loss sustained by the multiState Co-operative society which cannot be recovered and have been certified as irrecoverable by the auditor may be written off against the Reserve Fund of the multiState Co-operative society;
+All loans including interest thereon and recovery charges in respect thereof which are found irrecoverable and are certified as bad debts, by the auditor appointed under Section 67, shall first be written off against the Bad Debt Fund and the balance, if any, may be written off against the Reserve Fund and the share capital of the multi-State co-operative society.
+All other dues and accumulated losses or any other loss sustained by the multi-State co-operative society which cannot be recovered and have been certified as irrecoverable by the auditor may be written off against the Reserve Fund of the multi-State co-operative society;

-Provided that
+Provided that-

-(a) no bad debts or losses shall be written off without the sanction of the general body;
+- (a) no bad debts or losses shall be written off without the sanction of the general body; - (b) before any such bad debts or losses are written off, the multistate co-operative society shall obtain the approval of the Central Registrar.

-(b) before any such bad debts or losses shall be written off, the multi Sate Co-operative society shall obtain the approval of the Central Registrar:
+Provided further that the Central Registrar may, while giving the approval, impose such conditions as to the recoupment of the Bad Debt Fund and restoration of part or whole of the amount written off against the Reserve Fund, from out of future profits as he deems fit.

-Provided further that the Central Registrar may, while giving the approval, impose such conditions as to the recoupment of the Bad Debt Fund and restoration of part of whole of the amount written off against the Reserve Fund, from out of future profits as he deems fit.
+9. Transactions with non-members :-

-9. Transactions with non members :-
+Save as otherwise provided for in Section 65 and except with the general or special sanction of the Central Registrar, no multi-State co-operative society shall enter into any credit transaction with a person other than a member, unless the bye-laws of the multi-

-Save as otherwise provided for in Section 65 and except with the general or special sanction of the Central Registrar, no multiState Co-operative society shall enter into any credit transaction with a person other than a member, unless the byelaws of the multiState Co-operative society permit it to enter into such transactions.
+State co-operative society permit it to enter into such transactions.